November 25, 2025

 • Reduced environmental impact

-Common Mistakes Designers Make (and How to Avoid Them)
+Common Mistakes Designers Make and How to Avoid Them

 Mistake 1: Trusting Sustainability Claims at Face Value

-Mistake 2: Prioritising Trends Over Longevity
+Mistake 2: Prioritizing Trends Over Longevity

 Mistake 3: Assuming “Natural” Always Means Sustainable